 What Does This Mean to Businesses Using Independent Contractors?

-In February 2013, we published a blog post that focused on how a single claim by one worker can lead to the administrative equivalent of a class action for independent contractor misclassification.
+In February 2013, I published a blog post that focused on how a single claim by one worker can lead to the administrative equivalent of a class action for independent contractor misclassification.
 Any business using independent contractors to supplement its workforce or to carry out its business model bears the risk that one or more individuals it classifies as 1099ers will file for unemployment benefits or that a state where one of those 1099ers resides will commence an audit of its unemployment and payroll taxes.

 Use of independent contractors remains a highly risky business for those companies that do little more than hand those individuals an independent contractor agreement when they commence providing services and a Form 1099 shortly after year’s end.
 Even large and legally savvy companies have tripped over their own feet in the past few years, most notably FedEx Ground, which was the subject of an adverse federal appellate ruling only last month where it was found to have misclassified its drivers as independent contractors.
 As noted in an earlier blog post, that courier company’s IC agreement was used against the company by the appellate court to conclude that FedEx sufficiently directed and controlled the work by its Ground Division drivers to turn them into employees.